xschlef/check_redfish/README.md

 health status of systems which support Redfish.
 It will also create a inventory of all components of a system.

+## Why this fork
+This fork adds some hackish features for AMI/Gigabyte based redfish implementations.
+The memory parameter now supports --critical to check for the amount of DIMMs.

 ## Requirements
 * python >= 3.6
 * redfish >= 2.1.4